-3 on board plane that crashed in Alaska; rescue underway
+3 on board plane that crashed, burned in Alaska

 The National Transportation Safety Board is investigating.

-Authorities say it was unclear if it was a private or commercial operator.
+It’s unclear if it was a private or commercial operator.

 Information from: Anchorage Daily News, http://www.adn.com